pytorch/pytorch/CONTRIBUTING.md

 For all practical purposes, most people can think of the commit being used as commit `B` (choice **1**).

-However, if you're modifying the workflow files (which govern CI behavior) there's a nuance to know about:
+However, if workflow files (which govern CI behavior) were modified (either by your PR or since dev branch were created ) there's a nuance to know about:
 The workflow files themselves get taken from checkpoint `C`, the merger of your PR and the `master` branch.
 But only the workflow files get taken from that merged